 Are you writing a love scene?
 In this post, we look at levels of intimacy and ask: How much sex do you need in a sex scene?

 This is the second post in a series on How Much questions.
 Previously we looked at how much blood you need in a crime novel.
-In future posts, we’ll look at how much magic you need in a fantasy novel, how much profanity you need in a novel, and how much detail you need in a novel .
+In future posts, we’ll look at how much it costs to write a book, how much profanity you need in a novel, how much magic you need in a fantasy novel, and how much detail you need in a novel .
 In this post we’re talking about ‘how much sex do you need in a sex scene?’.

 Writers often ask me ‘How much…’ of something they can or should have in their stories.
 The short answer is, it’s up to you, but here are some guidelines that may help you decide.